TheNoyesLab/epi_on_the_island_2024/README.md

 ## 🙏 Special thanks

-Our hosts in Prince Edwards Island the all faculty and staff!
+Our hosts in Prince Edwards Island!
+To all the faculty and staff!

 All of you, the participants! ☺️